Introduction

 How to Submit Reports

-Reports must be submitted electronically through ASIC’s Regulatory Portal using Form FS70 for financial statements and audit reports, and Form FS71 for solvency resolutions.
+Reports must be submitted electronically through the ASIC Regulatory Portal.
+Licensees use this portal to lodge their annual financial statements and audit report (Form FS70) and the accompanying auditor’s report (Form FS71).
 Ensure that all forms are accurately completed and uploaded by the specified deadline.

 Consequences of Non-Compliance

 Failing to lodge financial reports on time can result in significant penalties, including fines and the potential cancellation of your AFS Licence.
-Additionally, non-compliance may lead to increased scrutiny from ASIC and further regulatory actions.
+Additionally, non-compliance may lead to increased scrutiny from ASIC, potentially triggering AFSL audits and investigations.

 Compliance with ASIC Regulatory Guides